 La Rioja Wine Region - Spain

-Rioja is probably the best know of the Spanish wine regions.
-Rioja became the only Qualified Denomination of Origin (Denominación de Origen Calificada) in 1991, signifying high quality wines with strictly controlled origin and production.
+Rioja is probably the best known of the Spanish wine regions.
+Rioja became the only Qualified Denomination of Origin (Denominación de Origen Calificada) in 1991, signifying high-quality wines with a strictly controlled origin and production.